 Content source: National Center for Immunization and Respiratory Diseases

-Influenza ("flu") is a contagious disease that spreads around the United States every winter, usually between October and May.
+Influenza ("flu") is a contagious disease that spreads around the United States every year, usually between October and May.

-Flu is caused by the influenza virus, and can be spread by coughing, sneezing, and close contact.
+Flu is caused by influenza viruses, and is spread mainly by coughing, sneezing, and close contact.

 Each year thousands of people in the United States die from flu, and many more are hospitalized.